monetha/go-verifiable-data/README.md

 #### Reading private data

-After the fact provider has written the public data to the passport, the data can be read either by passport owner or by fact provider (only if he's saved the data encryption key).
+After the fact provider has written the private data to the passport, the data can be read either by passport owner or by fact provider (only if he's saved the data encryption key).
 To read private data, the following data should be provided:
 * the address of the passport (`-passportaddr` parameter)
 * the address of the fact provider who stored the private data (`-factprovideraddr` parameter)